 Vintage chewing gums?
 Not at all!
 Nobody could get close to the wall, imagine if they could stick gums on it!

 Sadly they are just the results of individual actions of tourists who think they are original and creative artists.
 And in fact they do nothing but fill priceless pieces of history with foolish vandalism.

 Who started it it’s a mystery.
 Kind of like the lockers on the bridges and on the poles.

 And talking about lockers… it looks like they made it also to here!

 At the entrance of the Topography of Terror you’ll see a long fragment of the Berlin Wall.

-This fragment is different form all the other ones.
+This fragment is different from all the other ones.
 No paintings, no graffitis, no chewing gums.
 It’s just a cold, grey, bare piece of wall.

 I must say that among the other remains of the Berlin Wall this is the one that made a stronger impression to me.
 At first you barely notice it, but then when you take a deeper look at it you realize that this is how the Berlin Wall really looked like.

-It wasn’t a colourful fragment.
+It wasn’t a colorful fragment.
 There were no paintings on it.